Pre-Arrival Student Guide

 Traveling off campus

 Travel to Los Angeles requires a higher level of vigilance and self awareness.
-When students want to go check out a museum or a new restaurant in LA, there are convenient transportation options close to campus.
-For day trips, students must ensure they’re back on campus in time for curfew.
+When students want to check out a museum or a new restaurant in LA, there are convenient transportation options close to campus.
+For day trips, students must ensure they’re back on campus whenever their designated off campus pass ends.
 You can always call the emergency number if you experience any difficulties traveling to or from the city.

 Students may leave campus for short or extended periods of time, but there are several layers of permissions, stipulations, and limits placed upon off campus travel.
 All travel requests will be declined unless an approved form of transportation is provided by the student or parent.
 Taxis and rideshare apps--including Uber and Lyft--are not permitted for students in any grade level.
 Violations of this expectation will result in disciplinary actions